happyeric77/colorfullife-docs/docs/notifi/sdk-consolidate.md

 ## Background

-There are three key packages in the Notifi SDK:
+Currently, The way the following 3 packages interact with each other is like the flowchart below, which is complicated and hard to maintain.

 1. notifi-react-hook
 2. notifi-frontend-client
 3. notifi-react-card

-The way they interact with each other is like the flowchart below, which is complicated and hard to maintain.

-Two keys points:

-1. The **notifi-react-hook** is difficult to be consumed as a standalone package since it is tightly coupled with the 'notifi-react-card'.

-2. At the same time, the **notifi-react-card** has many complex logic to handle 'Service logic' inside its useSubscribe hook.

 ```mermaid
 flowchart TD